 Global warming threatens life as we know it as never before.
 But we have the tools and the power to meet the challenge.
-Here are seven smart climate solutions
+Here are seven smart solutions to climate change

 Our entire civilisation has unfolded under the skies of a remarkably stable climate.
 Now, thanks largely to human actions, that stability has come crashing to an end.